sidakram/bippy/README.md

 ### traverseFiber

+calls a callback on every fiber in the fiber tree.

 ```typescript
 import { instrument, secure, traverseFiber } from 'bippy'; // must be imported BEFORE react
 import * as React from 'react';